olexandr-konovalov/gnu/.github/ISSUE_TEMPLATE.md

-To submit new values of Gnu(n) to the database, please fill in the following details:
+To submit new values of Gnu(n) to the database, please provide the following details:
 - [ ] The order of the group: n =
 - [ ] The number of groups of order n: Gnu(n) =
 - [ ] Version of GAP